hyperledger/caliper/docs/vNext/Installing_Caliper.md

 > __Note:__ Until Caliper reaches v1.0.0, always use the explicit version numbers when installing from NPM.
 So let's forget about the `latest` and `unstable` tags, as of now they are just a mandatory hindrance of NPM.
 As you will see, we deliberately do not provide such tags for the Docker images.

 Now that we ignored the tags, let's see the two types of version numbers you will encounter:
 * `0.2.0`: Version numbers of this form denote releases deemed _stable_ by the maintainers.
 Such versions have a corresponding GitHub tag, both in the `caliper` and `caliper-benchmarks` repositories.
-Moreover, the latest stable version is documented by the `latest` version of the documentation page.
+Moreover, the latest stable version is documented by the matching version of the documentation page.
 So make sure to align the different versions if you run into some issue.
 * `0.4.0-unstable-20200206065953`: Such version "numbers" denote _unstable_ releases that are published upon every merged pull request (hence the timestamp at the end), and eventually will become a stable version, e.g., `0.4.0`.
-This way you always have access to the NPM (and Docker) artifacts pertaining to the `manager` branch of the repository.
+This way you always have access to the NPM (and Docker) artifacts pertaining to the `master` branch of the repository.
 Let's find and fix the bugs of new features before they make it to the stable release!

 > __Note:__ The newest unstable release always corresponds to the up-to-date version of the related repositories, and the `vNext` version of the documentation page!